Havana Brown: Features and behavior

 The Havana Brown is a well balanced, moderately sized, muscular short-haired cat with a body of average length.
-Sterilized animals can tend to become larger and somewhat chubby.
+Sterilised animals can tend to become larger and somewhat chubby.
 They are a moderately active breed, compared to other short-hair cat breeds.
-The coat color must be warm brown, typically reddish-brown, with no obvious tabby markings (note that kittens will always show markings but they resolve as the cat ages and dissolve completely by one year).
-Whiskers must also be brown and the eye color green.
+The coat colour must be warm brown, typically reddish-brown, with no obvious tabby markings (note that kittens will always show markings but they resolve as the cat ages and dissolve completely by one year).
+Whiskers must also be brown and the eye colour green.
 The head should be slightly longer than wide, but should never appear like a wedge.
 In profile, the nose/muzzle should have a distinct stop and change in direction at the eyes.
-Paw pads must be pink or rose colored but should never be black.
+Paw pads must be pink or rose coloured but should never be black.
 Ears tend to be moderately large.
 A Havana Brown should have no extreme features; specimens should be attractive and moderate.
 Males tend to be larger than females and are average in weight compared with other breeds.

 The Havana Brown is an intelligent cat that often uses its paws both to examine objects and to communicate with its owners.
 Curiosity brings them to the door as visitors arrive rather than preferring to be hidden as many cats will do.
 It is not unheard of for a Havana Brown to place paws on someone's thigh and offer a meow of introduction.
 It is playful and curious, but rarely destructive unless left without companionship.
 While many are 'lap cats', a few are more content just to sit quietly beside their human companions.
 On the other hand, many Havana Browns prefer to ride on the shoulders of their human and help with daily activities.
 They love to play in and groom hair - it happens so frequently that there are Havana Brown owners who don't even notice their cat doing it until it is pointed out by an observer.
 It is an odd trait that most Havana Browns share.